Source: European Medicines Agency (EU) Revision Year: 2023 Publisher: Alexion Europe SAS, 103-105 rue Anatole France, 92300 Levallois-Perret, FRANCE

 In a NMOSD placebo controlled study, 2/95 (2.1%) of the Soliris treated patients showed antidrug antibody response post-baseline.
 Both patients were negative for neutralizing antibodies.
 Positive ADA samples were low titer and transient.
 There has been no observed correlation of antibody development to clinical response or adverse events.

 Prior to initiating Soliris therapy, it is recommended that PNH, aHUS, refractory gMG and NMOSD patients initiate immunizations according to current immunization guidelines.
 Additionally, all patients must be vaccinated against meningococcal infections at least 2 weeks prior to receiving Soliris unless the risk of delaying Soliris therapy outweighs the risks of developing a meningococcal infection.
 Patients who initiate Soliris treatment less than 2 weeks after receiving a tetravalent meningococcal vaccine must receive treatment with appropriate prophylactic antibiotics until 2 weeks after vaccination.
-Vaccines against serogroups A, C, Y, W 135 and B where available are recommended in preventing the commonly pathogenic meningococcal serogroups. (see Meningococcal Infection).
+Vaccines against serogroups A, C, Y, W 135 are recommended in preventing the commonly pathogenic meningococcal serogroups.
+Vaccine against serogroup B where available is also recommended (see Meningococcal Infection).

 Patients less than 18 years of age must be vaccinated against Haemophilus influenzae and pneumococcal infections, and strictly need to adhere to the national vaccination recommendations for each age group.